 Before you can truly decide whether to use a DRIP, it may help to have some dividend-paying stocks.
 When you open an online investment account with SoFi Invest® a whole world of stock investing is open to you, and you can explore dividend-paying stocks, fractional shares, and more.
 Becoming a SoFi member also gives you access to complimentary financial advisory services.

-For a limited time, opening an account gives you the opportunity to win up to $1,000 in the stock of your choice.
-All you have to do is sign up, play the claw game, and find out how much you won.
+For a limited time, funding an account gives you the opportunity to win up to $1,000 in the stock of your choice.
+All you have to do is open and fund a SoFi Invest account.

 2) Active Investing—The Active Investing platform is owned by SoFi Securities LLC.
 Clearing and custody of all securities are provided by APEX Clearing Corporation.

 3) Cryptocurrency is offered by SoFi Digital Assets, LLC, a FinCEN registered Money Service Business.